cerzzlive/photoshop-increment-number-script/README.md

 # photoshop-increment-number-script

-this script not working with layer group
+It's not working with layers in group yet, so bring all of your text layer out of group.